voidspace/voidspace.github.io/index.md

 * 2022-23 Delivering training courses to over 200 engineers for OnSemi, an automotive semiconductor manufacturer.
 Level 1 and level 2 Python (custom courses).
 * 2018-23 Training with JBI Training, Advanced Python, Begininng Python and Webscraping
-* 2021-23 Full stack developer for Panoramic Feedback, a Python web application
+* 2021-23 Full stack developer for Panoramic Feedback, a Python web application (including implementing 2FA with Twilio)
 * 2021 Six months contract work with the United Kingdom Atomic Energy Authority working on software for the design of fusion reactors, turning a Phd project into an engineering project
+* 2020 Delivering a Natural Language Processing AI project and course for GlobalMedia
 * 2020 Teaching Advanced Python Mastery for Bloomberg, four courses delivered in London and Frankfurt
-* 2018 Working with Gurock on building an end-to-end automated test system, including web functional testing, API testing and load testing.
+* 2018 Working with Gurock on building an end-to-end automated test system, including web functional testing, API testing, a pytest plugin and full API client

 * 2011 - present